-How to control translation quality with review statuses
+How to control translation quality with QA checks and review statuses

 Kinga Pomykała